Block

 Upcoming Events

-The next meeting of Fitzhead Parish Council will be held on Wednesday 27 November in the Tithe Barn at 7.15pm.
-Members of the public are welcome.
+The next meeting of Fitzhead Parish Council will be held on Wednesday 12 February 2025 in the Tithe Barn at 7.15pm.
+Members of the public are welcome to attend.

 A History of Fitzhead